lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level2/nanosheared-electrolyte.rst

     Another important point is that the viscosity of a fluid next to a solid surface is typically larger than in bulk due to interaction with the walls.
-Therefore, one expects the present simulation to return a viscosity that is slightly larger than what would be measured in absence of wall.
+Therefore, one expects the present simulation to return a viscosity that is slightly larger than what would be measured in the absence of a wall.

 .. include:: ../../non-tutorials/accessfile.rst